Marlinekhavele/integrations-backend/README.md

   # Create a new user
   CREATE USER postgres WITH PASSWORD 'password';

-  # Create the database
+  # Create the database this is for data-provider
-  CREATE DATABASE ticket_assignment;
+  CREATE DATABASE hotel_management;

   # Grant privileges to the user
-  GRANT ALL PRIVILEGES ON DATABASE ticket_assignment TO postgres;
+  GRANT ALL PRIVILEGES ON DATABASE hotel_management TO postgres;

   # Exit the PostgreSQL shell
     \q